 So how can you keep up with learning and make it fun during the summer?
 For the younger set, it’s easier to make learning fun.
 You have all kinds of opportunities to do so.
 Here are some great tips!

-Your youngster has been cooped up all winter inside the classroom with lots of rules and don’ts.
-Why not make summertime a time for a little abandon and freedom?
-Let them get messy; let them have fun by pulling out a box of craft materials.
+Your child has been cooped up all year inside the classroom with lots of rules and “don’ts.”
+Why not make summertime a season for a little abandon and freedom?
+Let your child get messy; let him or her have fun by pulling out a box of craft materials.

-You can associate learning and counting with arts and crafts.
+You can associate learning mathematics with arts and crafts.
 How many beads does it take to make this necklace?
 What shapes are we using?
-Take out the glue and even the feathers and glitter and rhinestones.
+Take out the glue and even the feathers, glitter, and rhinestones.
 Talk about shapes and counting.
-Let the youngsters make summer-themed crafts or greeting cards to keep up with simple spelling and even poetry.
+Let the kids make summer-themed crafts or greeting cards to keep up with simple spelling and even poetry.